open-AIMS/CoralBlox.jl/README.md

 ![coral blox plot](docs/assets/plain_cb.jpg)

-It is worth noting that, in the example script below, there is no environmental disturbances and all parameters (initial coral cover, size classes bounds, linear extensions and survival rates), together with the number of recruits per year, were mocked and adjusted to generate the above plot.
+It is worth noting that in the example script below there are no environmental disturbances and all parameters (initial coral cover, size classes bounds, linear extensions and survival rates), together with the number of recruits per year, were mocked and adjusted to generate the above plot.